 Any surgery or invasive procedure carries risks, about which you will be informed before the treatment is provided.
 The type and number of surgeries required will depend on the case, and healing times will also vary.

 Dr Teo will assess the site’s suitability for implant placement.
-She will then either place the implant, or where appropriate, refer you to a specialist for the surgical part of your implant treatment.
-It is critical that the dental implant screw is placed in the ideal position within the jaw: this requires detailed consultation and planning between the specialist (if necessary) and Dr Teo, who attaches the final crown to the implant.
+She will then either place the implant or, where appropriate, refer you to a specialist for the surgical part of your implant treatment.
+It is critical that the dental implant screw is placed in the ideal position within the jaw.
+This requires consultation and planning between the specialist (if necessary) and Dr Teo, who attaches the final crown to the implant.

-Dr Teo places the crown on your dental implant once healing is complete.
-You may be referred to one of our specialists for more involved implant restorations such as implant-retained bridges or over-dentures.
+Dr Teo will fix a customised implant crown onto your dental implant once healing is complete.
+You may be referred to one of our specialists, if required, for more involved implant restorations such as implant-retained bridges or over-dentures.

 Care Of Your Dental Implant

 It is important to keep your dental implant free of plaque, in order to prevent gum disease from developing around the implant ‘root’.
 In most cases, implant care is similar to the care of your natural teeth and involves daily brushing and flossing.